Thanksgiving is almost here and that means communal meals with all the best foods.

 Small Batch Gingerbread Cookies

-Ok, we made this recipe with the idea in mind of an afternoon snack.
+We made this recipe with the idea of an afternoon snack.
 But I think they are totally worthy of tripling the batch!
 Make them as an alternative to pie for dessert.

 Not yet a subscriber?
 Try a free trial HERE.